Change an auth helper signature without breaking callers, tests, or prior project decisions.

 Does Sverklo work offline?

-Yes.
-The only network call Sverklo ever makes is downloading the ONNX embedding model on first run (~90MB, cached locally).
-After that you can disconnect from the internet and everything continues to work — indexing, search, embeddings, memory, dashboard.
-No telemetry.
-No cloud calls.
+Yes after the first-run model download.
+Sverklo downloads the ONNX embedding model once (~90MB, cached locally).
+After that you can disconnect from the internet and indexing, search, embeddings, memory, and dashboard continue to work locally.
+Telemetry is opt-in and off by default.
 Your code never leaves your laptop.

 Which AI coding agents does Sverklo support?